solo-io/gloo/docs/content/advanced_configuration/multiple-gloo-installs.md

 gloo-dd5bcdc8f-krp5p             1/1     Running   0          9s
 ```

-And we should see that the second installation of Gloo is only creating upstreams from services in `default` and `gloo2`:
+And we should see that the second installation of Gloo is only creating Upstreams from services in `default` and `gloo2`:

 ```bash
 kubectl get us -n gloo2